-Colon Cancer Health Center
+Colon Cancer Center

-Aspirin May Reduce Colon Cancer Risk for Some
+Aspirin May Decrease Cancer Risk

 Colorectal cancer is a common form of cancer that generally is seen in people over the age of 50.
 Screening for this disease is extremely important and can actually help prevent it.